Woman traveler using smartphone with Airalo eSIM in a European city

 An eSIM is a digital SIM card that is built into your phone.
 Instead of buying a physical card and having to swap it for the card that’s already in your phone (a picky process), you download a data plan directly to your device.

-No more fussing with tiny picks that you instantly lose.
+No more fussing with tiny picks that you invariably lose.
 No more dropping wafer-thin cards on the carpet to get stepped on.
 No more wandering around a new city looking for a cell phone store.

 Before you buy, check that your phone supports eSIM technology.
 Most iPhones from the XS onwards are compatible, as are most recent Android flagship models.